Last updated on May 15th, 2025 at 04:37 pm

 However, this is not do say you should not take precaution and use your gut instinct regarding your own safety as you would anywhere in the world.

-Below are some areas of caution to consider:
+Below are some areas of caution to consider when visiting the Gili Islands:

 Personal Safety: Indonesia is relatively safe for tourists.
 Violent crimes against tourists are rare, but petty theft and scams can occur, especially in crowded tourist areas.

 Health and Hygiene: Be mindful of food and water hygiene to avoid traveler’s diarrhea or food-related illnesses.
-We would recommend drinking bottled water.
+We would recommend drinking bottled water when visiting the Gili Islands.

 Cultural Sensitivities: Respect local customs, traditions, and cultural practices.
 Dress modestly when visiting local villages – there will be signs requesting tourists not to walk around in bikini tops in these areas.
 Always have a shawl of some sort in your bag to throw on if needs be – simple.